-Once you’ve developed your agenda and goals, decide who the best person will be to speak to each topic.
-Work with presenters in advance to answer these questions:
+Once you’ve developed your agenda and goals, decide who should speak to each topic.
+Work with the presenters in advance to answer these questions:

 Send the agenda to attendees ahead of every meeting.
 It can be a loose outline, but this will show everyone that you’re focused on making solid use of their time.

-Whether you’re presenting in today’s increasingly remote workplace or in person, work out any technological kinks in advance.
+Whether you’re presenting remotely or in person, work out any technological kinks in advance.
 Computer updates should be completed, software should be downloaded, and unnecessary programs or chats should be closed.

 You don’t want glitches eating into your time and derailing your meeting, so ask meeting presenters to meet a few minutes early to test the full set-up.
 That pre-work may only take 10 minutes, but it pays off.
 If it’s just you running the meeting, you can do the same thing on your own: test your equipment and go through the presenting motions just as you would during the real thing.